ARIES-Embedded/meta-aries-msrz/README.md

 Replace the \<tag\> with the latest tag, currently RZG3E-BSP-1.0.0.

-The BSP can be built default normally: copy the template files to build folder, manually modifying *bblayer.conf*, *local.conf* files then using bitbake to build the image.
+The BSP can be built default normally: copy the template files to build folder, manually modifying `bblayer.conf`, `local.conf` files then using `bitbake` to build the image.
 Or you can do the steps below:

-- Initialize a build using the 'oe-init-build-env' script in Poky and point TEMPLATECONF to platform conf path. e.g.:
+- Initialize a build using the `oe-init-build-env` script in Poky and point `TEMPLATECONF` to platform conf path. e.g.:
    ```bash
    $ TEMPLATECONF=$PWD/meta-aries-msrz/meta-msrz-bsp/conf/templates/rz-conf/ source poky/oe-init-build-env build
    ```

-- To build optional features (Docker, Codec, or Graphics), you can use "bitbake-layers add-layer" from within the build directory:
+- To build optional features (Docker, Codec, or Graphics), you can use `bitbake-layers add-layer` from within the build directory:
    ```bash
    # For Docker
    $ bitbake-layers add-layer ../meta-openembedded/meta-networking